-For me, when the pande`mic began, I was, like many of you, scared to death.
+For me, when the pandemic began, I was, like many of you, scared to death.
 I thought to myself, “What the hell is going on?”
-The world as I knew it seemed to make a permanent change overnight.
-If it weren’t permanent, other things about COVID-19 got penned under the category of undetermined.
+The world as I knew it seemed to disappear overnight.
+Now, over two years in, we need to start thinking about ways to mitigate the mental health consequences.

 The best example I can think of for this was the quarantine.
 No one could tell us how long we would remain in our homes.
-Although being stuck within the four walls of my home at the time was painful; it was not as painful for me as it was for most; I assume.
+Although being stuck within the four walls of my home at the time was painful, it was not as painful for me as it was for most, or so I assume.
 Living with PTSD, I prefer the solitude that only being at home brings.

-Essentially, I was a hot mess but as up and down as I was; I could still put a lot of energy into thinking about how we can use those tragic times to identify some of society’s biggest social challenges or the lack thereof.
+So, this quiet gave me some much need headspace, allowing me to put a lot of energy into thinking about how we can use these tragic times to identify some of society’s biggest social challenges.
 Maybe this is exactly the type of thing we needed to force the changes that would better everyone’s lives.

 Having said that, I am a mental health advocate; I have spent a lot of my time thinking about the potential damage COVID-19 would have on the pre pandemic and post pandemic populations.
 The ramifications, I thought, will be enormous.

-With this in mind, the pandemic excited me in a sense because I hoped that governments and citizens alike would see this two tiered system for what it is, divisive, costly and morally wrong.
+With this in mind, the pandemic excited me in a sense because I hoped that governments and citizens alike would see this two-tiered system mental health care system for what it is, divisive, costly, and morally wrong.

 Want to hear more about the struggles of people fighting mental illness?
 Go to A New Dawn podcast.

 Unfortunately, the “new normal” seems to only consist of social distancing and mask wearing.
 Other than that, it’s business as usual.
 What does this mean for us?
-Well, from my perspective, it’s also business as usual.
+Well, from my perspective, it means that the status quo will be seen as sufficient.
 So far, there has been no move to increase mental health funding, no legislative move to make the system accessible to everyone, and no outcry to demand change….
-We can do and must do better.
+We can do and must do better – our nation needs it.

-However, we live in a society where money will always trump compassion and thus funding will always flow away from the right thing and into the corporate branch of our society.
-That is precisely why we need to merge our voices as one and insist on the necessary changes needed to get away from this two tiered system.
+However, we live in a society where money trumps compassion and thus funding will flow away from the right thing and into the corporate branch of our society.
+That is precisely why we need to merge our voices as one and insist on the necessary changes needed to get away from this two-tiered system.

 Checkout the book I helped to write: